TZstatsADS/fall2019-proj1--znj592277593/doc/Proj1_desc.md

 ## Applied Data Science @ Columbia
 ## STAT GR5243/GU4243 Fall 2019
-### Project 1 An R Notebook "Data Story" on Song Lyrics
+### Project 1 An R/Python Notebook "Data Story" on Song Lyrics

 <img src="../figs/title2.jpg" width="400">

-Have it happened to you when a song was really *speaking* to you?
+Has it happened to you when a song was really *speaking* to you?
 Do you like some of your favorite songs for their lyrics?
 When you think of a particular music genre (e.g., classic rock), do you expect certain *topics* or *sentiments* for the lyrics?

 The goal of this project is to look deeper into the patterns and characteristics of different types of song lyrics.
 Applying tools from natural language processing and text mining, students should derive interesting findings in this collection of song lyrics and write a "data story" that can be shared with a general audience.